 Whatever the reason for the name, you can safely assume that this is a relatively hassle-free plant that produces heavily enough to be attractive to commercial growers and home gardeners alike.
 It’s also known for its heat tolerance – a big plus in some of the warmer parts of Australia!

+There you have it a helpful guide on how to grow Asparagus from seed in Australia.
 Are you ready to grow asparagus in your home garden?
 There’s no time like the present!
 Visit our store and get started now.